aryanap07/Registrar/README.md

-Student registration form for Jabalpur Engineering College with a live pass-style preview.
+Student registration pass for Jabalpur Engineering College with a live pass-style preview.